MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### How long are my manual/on-demand backups and system backups retained?

 System and manual backups for certain production-type environments are retained up to 28 days.
-Other environment type backups are retained up to 7 days only.
+Other environment type backups are retained up to seven days only.
 More information: [How do I determine if backups of a production environment are retained for 28 days?](#how-do-i-determine-if-backups-of-a-production-environment-are-retained-for-28-days)

 ### How do I determine if backups of a production environment are retained for 28 days?